A raised vegetable garden bed has many benefits.

 We made our raised vegetable garden bed 4’x8′, 12 feet deep, which is a nice large size.

 I wish we knew someone to get topsoil from but we didn’t.
-Our clay soil has been challenging to grow food in.
+Gardening with clay soil has been challenging to grow food in.
 It’s full of weed seeds and will take years to build up.
 We chose to not use any ‘free’ clay soil in our new garden beds.
+If you have clay soil, you will probably have to amend the clay soil for your crops.

 The nice thing about new garden beds is that you add fresh soil, there’s a reduced chance of lots of weeds.